 What he saw convinced him that the war in Vietnam was a war of appearances, in which the North Vietnamese were paying a heavy price for their attempt to defy the superpower: “My impression is that they are not currently fighting against illegal immigration to the South, nor guerilla war and not even a war against Ho Chi Minh [the commander of the North Vietnamese troops], but an American war against the entire world.
 To demonstrate their power and the steadfastness of their decisions to everyone (including England, France, the USSR), to make it known: when the Americans enter the fray – they are undefeatable (July 29, 1966, “Vietnam Diary”).

-Dayan did not just observe and document the military experience and the battles: in contrast to many of the soldiers and commanders he met, he insisted on trying to understand what the divided country would look like after the military battle ended – assuming it is concluded to the satisfaction of the Americans.
-He interviewed soldiers who worked in regional development: assisted in agriculture, helped build infrastructure for schools and the health system.
-It was from them that he heard the prevalent prognosis of the American military: it would take decades until the locals would manage to establish a “regional administration which would take the reins into its hands” (August 3, 1966, “Vietnam Diary”).
+Dayan did not just observe and document the military experience and the battles: he also insisted on trying to understand what the divided country would look like after the military battle ended – assuming it would be concluded to the satisfaction of the Americans.
+He interviewed soldiers who worked in regional development: assisting in agriculture, helping build infrastructure for schools and the health system.
+It was from these soldiers that he heard the prevalent prognosis of the American military: it would take decades until the locals would manage to establish a “regional administration which would take the reins into its hands” (August 3, 1966, “Vietnam Diary”).

 Dayan did not spare the senior commanders from his criticism: he refused to accept General Westmoreland’s claim that the army’s goal was helping the Vietnamese people.
 At this stage of the war, America’s objective was the extermination of the Vietcong.
 “Nothing to do with helping the Vietnamese: simply, an American war against the Vietcong.
 It does not matter how they reached this point – out of a desire to help the Vietnamese, to uphold the Geneva Agreement, or for any other reason.
 They will not stop the war at this point, even if the good of the Vietnamese (who decides?) should require it”.